-There are approximately 14,000 part-time students at the University of Oxford, studying on over 1000 courses and programmes offered through this Department.
+More than 17,000 adult learners study part-time at the University of Oxford, studying on more than 1000 courses and programmes offered through this Department.

 - Short courses for the general public can be studied with no previous qualifications.
 We offer day schools, weekly classes, summer schools and online courses, some of which can be taken for credit.